Davidelvis/Davidelvis/README.md

 #### Location
 - 🏔 Livng in Nairobi, Kenya
 #### Development
-- 🧠 Developing libraries and contributing to projects that help in converstional AI development / etc
+- 🧠 Developing libraries and contributing to projects that help in Knowledge Based AI development / etc
-- 🧠 Developing a private chatbot (but evenutal public use)
+- 🧠 Developing a private chatbot (Retrieval-Based and Generative Based Chatbot)
 - 🧠 Deep diving Into Generative Adversarial Networks(GANS), and building GAN models
 - 🧠 Gaining exposure to various TTS algorithms which include ([FastSpeech2], [MelGAN], [MB-MelGAN], [ParallelWaveGAN], etc), also speech to video synthesis models.
 All of which will help assist me in my current Machine Learning Engineering experience at [Traits.ai](https://traits.ai).